What is a money order and how does it work?

 - Convenience stores

 Often there is a limit to the dollar amount of a money order.
-For instance, the post office only issues money orders up to $1,000.
-If you need a higher amount than $1,000, you may need to purchase multiple money orders.
-Keep in mind, if you spend more than $3,000 in money orders in a single day, you may need to show ID and complete a form to prevent money laundering.
+For instance, the post office only issues money orders up to $1,000.1 If you need a higher amount than $1,000, you may need to purchase multiple money orders.
+Keep in mind, if you spend more than $3,000 in money orders in a single day, you may need to show ID and complete a form to prevent money laundering.2

-How do money orders work?
+How money orders work

 The first step to using a money order is to purchase one at a local location, such as a bank, post office or grocery store.
 You must purchase the money order in person and use cash or a debit card.
 The cost of the money order will be its face value, plus any applicable fees.